Home

 How Does it Work?

 The active ingredient in Advantage Flea Control is called "imidacloprid."
 It works by killing adult fleas before they lay eggs.
 It also kills flea larvae within 20 minutes of contact.
-This breaks the flea life cycle and eradicates fleas on your cat.
+This breaks the flea life cycle and gets rid of fleas on your cat.

-This flea control product is a topical solution that you put on your cat.
-Just a few drops on your cat's neck will move throughout your cat's coat and provide whole-body flea protection (be sure to get it on the skin and not just your cat’s fur).
+This product is a topical solution that you put on your kitty.
+Just a few drops on his or her neck will move throughout your cat's coat and provide whole-body flea protection (be sure to get it on the skin and not just your kitty's fur).

 Imidacloprid is water-resistant.
 It continues to work even after you bathe your cat or she gets wet in the rain.
 It also continues to work after exposure to sunlight.

-The best flea control gets rid of fleas in all of their life stages.
-Advantage Flea Medicine delivers this effective flea control.
+The best medicine gets rid of fleas in all of their life stages.
+Advantage Flea Control does this.

 How Long Does it Take to Work?